Plantar Heel Pain (Plantar Fasciitis)

 3) What can I do about it ?

-Well ... in a nutshell, there is good news and bad news.
+In a nutshell, there is good news and bad news.
 The good news is that it will usually get better by itself in the majority of cases, the bad news is that it can take a long time.
 1-2 years is not unusual.

 Unfortunately, despite what you might see online, there is no quick fix and no reliable treatment that works for everyone.
 In fact if you google 'treatments for plantar fasciitis' you will find a myriad of different suggestions which should ring alarm bells that we don't really have a good reliable treatment that works for everyone.
 And this can obviously cause much confusion, wasted time and wasted money.